 How the license, permit, or other governmental authority is being used.
-NOTE For any business property essential to self-support, contracts, invoices, and paychecks may be used to support the customer's statement that the property is currently in use for self-support.
+NOTE For any business property essential to self-support, contracts, invoices, and paychecks may be used to support the customer's statement that the property is currently in use for self- Non-business income-producing property support.
 The property's equity value - See the specific property type in MA705 for the proof needed.
 The property's annual net income - See the specific income type in MA606 for the proof needed.
-NOTE For property with a rate of return below 6%, the customer must also provide written statement explaining the earnings decline, and proof of the property's earnings for the last two tax years. customer's household needs The property's equity value - See the specific property type in MA705 for the proof needed.
-The customer must also provide a written statement with the following information: A description of the property; How the property is used; and That the property excluded as producing food for home consumption will be used for that purpose, and the food produced is for personal use and not for sale.
+NOTE For property with a rate of return below 6%, the customer must also provide written statement explaining the earnings decline, and proof of the property's earnings for the last two tax years.
+Used to produce goods or services for the customer's household needs The property's equity value - See the specific property type in MA705 for the proof needed.
+The customer must also provide a written statement with the following information: A description of the property;How the property is used; and That the property excluded as producing food for home consumption will be used for that purpose, and the food produced is for personal use and not for sale.
 Not currently in use, but expected to be in use within 12 months The customer must provide a written statement that includes all of the following: The date the property was last used; The reason the property is not currently in use; and The date the customer expects it to be back in use.